-EZ-CHOICE® cooking feature
+Using EZ-CHOICE TM FEATURE

-You can cook common microwave-prepared foods just by choosing a category and quantity.
-EZ-CHOICE feature has preset times and cook powers for nine categories.
+You can cook common microwave oven-prepared foods just by choosing a category and quantity.
+The EZ-CHOICE feature has preset times and cook powers for nine categories.

-To EZ-CHOICE feature cook, follow the steps below:
+To use EZ-CHOICE feature, follow the steps below:

-1. Touch the pad for the food you want.
+1. Touch the pad for the category you want.